 A balcony was at the peak, and the view blew me away.

-The balcony didn’t have any seats, which might have been an effort to encourage visitors to take advantage of the dining options at the top of the hill; the restaurants offered plenty of seating to enjoy the views.
+The balcony didn’t have any seats, which might have been an effort to encourage visitors to take advantage of the dining options at the top of the hill–the restaurants offered plenty of seating to enjoy the views.
 I sat on a cluster of rocks by the balcony to have some snacks I had packed.

 After taking in my fill of the views, I walked down the hill, which took less than 15 minutes.
 I caught a bus to Colonia Suiza, which consisted of a cluster of shops and restaurants.
 Colonia Suiza is great for people who like handicrafts, fondue, and chocolates.
-I love melted cheese and anything that resembles chocolate (I’d munch on styrofoam if it was cocoa-flavored), so Colonia Suiza should have totally been my scene.
+I love melted cheese and anything that resembles chocolate (I’d munch on styrofoam if it was cocoa-flavored), so Colonia Suiza should have totally been my jam.
 It wasn’t, though, and I couldn’t figure out why.
 It felt like a much smaller, perhaps slightly more charming version of Bariloche.
 Great in theory, but I couldn’t muster enthusiasm for it.

-After spending less than 15 minutes in Colonia Suiza, I caught a bus to Punto Panorámico, a restaurant with – wait for it! – a panoramic view.
+After spending less than 15 minutes in Colonia Suiza, I caught a bus to Punto Panorámico, a restaurant with–wait for it!–a panoramic view.

 Buses run less frequently in the evenings, so I waited an hour for the bus back to Bariloche.
 A couple without a SUBE card waited with me, and I covered their fare when the bus arrived.
 The woman reimbursed me with cash, but I didn’t get anything from her partner.
 I’m not the kind of person to hold petty grudges, though; it’s not like I noted this in my travel journal so I could remember to bring up this instance in a blog post more than a year later.
-Am I a sugar mama now that I covered a $2 bus fare for some random guy?

 Even though I had loaded up on sugar at Punto Panorámico, I got ice cream when I returned to the town center.
 No regrets.